Moose Mountain Upland

 Moose Mountain Upland, Moose Mountain Uplands, or commonly Moose Mountain, is a hilly plateau located in the south-east corner of the Canadian province of Saskatchewan, that covers an area of about 13000 km2.
 The upland rises about 200 m above the broad, flat prairie which is about 600 m above sea level.
 The highest peak is "Moose Mountain" at 830 m above sea level.
-The area was named Moose Mountain because of the large number of moose that lived in the area.
-When it was originally used by fur traders, Métis, and the Indigenous peoples, the plateau was called Montagne a la Bosse, which is French for "The Mountain of The Bump or Knob."
+The upland was named Moose Mountain because of the large number of moose that lived in the area.
+When it was originally used by fur traders, Métis, and the Indigenous peoples, the plateau was called Montagne a la Bosse, which is French for "The Mountain of the Bump or Knob".